cwindolf/ffn/README.md

 Both examples are configured to use a 3d convstack FFN model trained on the `validation1` volume of the FIB-25 dataset from the FlyEM project at Janelia.

+## Data- and model-parallel inference

+To run inference on the same (small) region for many models at once on a SLURM cluster, try `run_slurm_inference.py` and see `ffn/slurm/sinference.py`.
+This is useful for checkpoint selection.

+To run parallel inference on a large region by chunking it into overlapping subvolumes, try `run_batch_inference.py`.
+This is helpful for scaling up to larger regions than single-threaded inference can support.
+It supports parallelism within a single GPU and across multiple GPUs by a simple work division strategy.

+## Combining multiple inferences

+After running multiple inferences of the same volume, or after running an inference over a region that has been chunked into many subvolumes, you can combine those inferences using `run_consensus.py`.

+For instance, say that you have run `M` inferences of the same region (for example, forward inferences with `PolicyPeaks` and reverse inferences with `PolicyInvertOrigins`, or for another example, multiple inferences of the same region with multiple models).
+Also, you may have chunked that region into `N` overlapping cubes with `run_batch_inference.py`.

+In that situation, `run_consensus.py` will compute the "meet" (i.e. it will combine all of the splits) over the `M` inferences for each subvolume.
+Then, the `N` subvolumes will be combined by a simple procedure into one large volume, which will be stored in an HDF5 file.

+# Affinities

+To facilitate proofreading of a large volume, it may be necessary to first oversegment that volume (possibly by combining all splits from multiple inferences with `run_consensus.py`), and then compute "affinities" between the supervoxels in the oversegmentation.
+Those supervoxels can be used to generate an initial automatic merge, which can be proofread more easily by using a tool like [neuclease](https://github.com/janelia-flyem/neuclease).

+Affinities can be generated in an FFN-guided fashion using the script `run_resegmentation.py`.
+That script allows you to compute affinities and optionally compute and post an automatic merge to a DVID server.
+It uses the FFN repo's "resegmentation" infrastructure to do this, see the script and the `ffn/inference/resegmentation*` files for more info.